Nonfiction Books for 12-Year-Olds (7th Grade)

 If only all nonfiction books for children were this engaging and well-written!
 This reads like a story, a narrative.
 Thank you, Mr. Sheinkin!

 Bomb: The Race to Build –and Steal–the World’s Most Dangerous Weapon by Steve Sheinkin

-Another knock-out nonfiction book from the talented Steve Sheinkin!
-I’m so impressed with how Sheinkin makes this story come ALIVE like it’s an adventure / mystery / thriller and not real life.
+Another knock-out nonfiction book from the talented Steve Sheinkin perfect for 12-year-olds!
+I’m so impressed with how Sheinkin makes this story come ALIVE like it’s an adventure/mystery/thriller and not real life.
 Well, they do say truth is stranger than fiction.
 But usually, it’s written like it’s duller than dirt.
-This book is a great exception — totally engaging and kept my interest.
+This book is a great exception — totally engaging and keeps readers’ attention.

 Unbroken (The Young Adult Adaptation): An Olympian’s Journey from Airman to Castaway to Captive by Laura Hillenbrand